Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Its distinguishing contribution is the model.
 In 1936 Turing described what a person does when following fixed rules with paper and pencil, then pared it to the barest steps: read a symbol, write a symbol, move, change state.
 A machine made to that model could take the description of any such procedure and carry it out as if it were that procedure.
 That is the universal machine, the idea of one machine for any task in exact form.
 The same year Church reached the same boundary by another road.
 The two accounts agreed.

 The same work drew the limit.
 If one machine can carry out any procedure, questions about what procedures do can be handed to it.
 Some of them, Turing showed, no procedure can answer.
-The capability that says what computing is says in the same breath what it cannot do.
-That is not a step toward anything.
-It is the shape of the thing seen whole, at the moment it was first set down.
+The capability that says what computing is says in the same breath what it cannot do: not a step toward anything but the shape of the thing seen whole, at the moment it was first set down.

 Buildable Logic (1937)

 Buildable Logic is the capability to build logic out of switches, so that a logical operation becomes a circuit and a circuit carries out a logical operation.
-Decompose it and it comes apart into two capabilities from two fields that had no dealings with each other.
+Its distinguishing contribution is a recognition: that two things from fields with no dealings with each other were one and the same.

-The recognition came in 1937, in a master's thesis.
-Claude Shannon showed that the algebra written ninety years earlier for logic described the make and break of switching circuits exactly.
+In 1937, in a master's thesis, Claude Shannon showed that the algebra written ninety years earlier for logic described the make and break of switching circuits exactly.
 A network of switches could be read as a logical expression.
 A logical expression could be built as a network of switches.
 From there a designer could work logic in symbols and hand it over to be built in hardware.

 Signal Control's dependencies are short and end on different ground.
 It rests on devices that hold and pass an electric force, made of worked metal and glass; those rest on older crafts of shaping matter, the forge and the furnace, down toward metalworking and the controlled use of fire.
 The floor there is not a recorded mark but worked material.
 So computation stands on two floors, one of recorded reasoning and one of shaped matter.
 The three capabilities set aside above all belong to this second floor: Solid-State Switching, Reliable Components and Signal Control.
 Each was set aside where its thread turned toward that floor.